 I was born on July 14, 1978, in Flint, Michigan, United States.
 In 1987 I moved to Indianapolis, Indiana with my parents, Jay Harvey and Susan Raccoli, and my younger brother William.
 I am a cellist and have also studied piano and organ.
 I graduated from high school in 1996 and attended the Indiana University School of Music in Bloomington, from which I graduated in 2000 with a Bachelor of Music in Cello Performance degree.
 I then enrolled at New York's The Juilliard School, from which I earned my Master of Music degree in 2002.
 From 2002 to 2004 I was a member of the New World Symphony in Miami Beach, Florida.
 I was Assistant Principal Cellist of the Charlotte [NC] Symphony from 2004 to 2008, and am currently a cellist in the Dallas Symphony Orchestra in 2008, serving as Associate Principal (2nd chair) since 2015.

 Besides music and royalty, my interests include religion, history, movies, and fantasy (including the works of Tolkien and Rowling).
-A convert to Anglicanism, I sing in the choir of the Church of the Incarnation, where I was baptized and confirmed at Easter 2009.
+A convert to Anglicanism, I sang for nine years in the choir of the Church of the Incarnation, where I was baptized and confirmed at Easter 2009.
 I also sang monthly Choral Evensongs as a member of the choir of men and boys at St. Mark’s School of Texas from 2008 to 2013.
 I am a Knight of the Royal House of Portugal (2017) and a member of the International Monarchist League, the Society of King Charles the Martyr, Friends of Cathedral Music, the Campaign for the Traditional Cathedral Choir, and the English-Speaking Union, and subscribe to Majesty Magazine, the European Royal History Journal, and This England.